Feuerlabs/exometer/README.md

 #### <a name="exometer_function_[entry]">exometer_function [entry]</a> ####

-The function entry allows for a simple caller-supplied function to be invoked in order to retrieve non-exometer data.
-The `exometer_function:get_value()` function will invoke a `Module:Function(DataPoints)` call, where `Module` and `Function` are provided by the caller.
+The function entry allows for an existing erlang function to be wrapped as an exometer entry.
+The [`exometer_function`](/Users/uwiger/b4/exometer/deps/exometer_core/doc/exometer_function.md) module supports a number of options for passing arguments and matching out data points from the result.

 The function entry provides an easy way of integrating an external system without having to write a complete entry.